scalable-react/react-library-starter/README.md

+__NOTICE:__
+Just like with the boilerplate project, we are working on rewriting this with TypeScript.
+We'd still love for you to use this and submit PRs, so have at it!

 # React Library Starter
 This project can be used to create your next React Component library.
 It's configured to give you a starting place for publishing react components to NPM.